MiguelDelao/ABSTRACT-Community-Service-Tracker/README.md

 # App Documentation
 This will hold all the documentation for the app.
 These buttons fall under the Admin Hub.
-To access the admin hub, the username and password is admin.
+To access the admin hub, the username and password is both admin.

 ## All Students